ni/nimi-python/docs/nifgen/attributes.rst

 .. py:attribute:: arb_sample_rate

     Specifies the rate at which the signal generator outputs the points in arbitrary waveforms.
-Use this attribute when NIFGEN_ATTR_OUTPUT_MODE is set  to NIFGEN_VAL_OUTPUT_ARB or NIFGEN_VAL_OUTPUT_SEQ.
+Use this attribute when :py:data:`nifgen.Session.output_mode` is set  to :py:data:`~nifgen.OutputMode.ARB` or :py:data:`~nifgen.OutputMode.SEQ`.
     Units: Samples/s

     The following table lists the characteristics of this property.